Information for Candidates

 For a full list of rules and complete details on how to register as a candidate, please see the Candidates Guide.
 For additional details, including how to open a bank account, loans for the campaign and when a campaign can be financially active, please see the CFO Handbook for Candidates.

 There are also rules around where campaign offices can be located.
-The Chief Electoral Officer has determined that the location of any premises used by any candidate for elective office in the same building or enclosed structure, the same commercial, industrial, or residential complex, or within five hundred feet of an Elections Ontario returning office, would interfere with the proper conduct of the election.
+The Chief Electoral Officer has determined that the location of any premises used by any candidate for elective office in the same building or enclosed structure, the same commercial, industrial, or residential complex, or within five hundred feet of an Elections Ontario local election office, would interfere with the proper conduct of the election.

 For a candidate to receive List of Elector products a candidate or their affiliated party must have an approved privacy policy on file with Elections Ontario.